 The program can be completed in 4 semesters of full-time attendance or up to 8 semesters of part-time attendance.

-Yes, potentially up to 10 credits for appropriate graduate courses may be transferred.
+Yes, up to 9 credits for appropriate graduate courses may be transferred.
 Learn more about transferring course credits.

 Yes.
 There is a three-credit field training requirement which can be waived in whole or in part for relevant work experience in public health.
 Learn more about requesting a field training waiver.

 Our graduates get hired!
 Since 2016, the job placement rate for UB MPH graduates is 100%.
 Learn more about how our graduates are using their degrees.

 Yes, review our list of scholarships and awards.

 Yes, the School of Public Health and Health Professions is fully accredited by the Council on Education for Public Health (CEPH), an independent agency recognized by the U.S. Department of Education to accredit schools of public health.
 Graduates of CEPH-accredited schools are eligible to sit for the Certified in Public Health (CPH) credential offered by the National Board of Public Health Examiners.

 UB offers a variety of on-campus housing options for graduate students, including townhouses and traditional residence hall accommodations.
 An off-campus housing division can also help you find a place in the area.

 Please contact the graduate program coordinator at firstname.lastname@example.org.